taostat/taostats-docs/docs/Bittensor/tokenomics/staking-in-dtao/index.md

 > 📘 Staking fees
 >
+> For all staking transactions, there is a small extrinsic fee charged.
+Taostats currently does not allow staking without leaving a small amount of tao fee to pay for the unstaking transaction.
+>
 > ## Root
 >
 > There is no fee to stake or unstake from root